 Ever since the August 2015 release of When Voices Meet, the award-winning documentary film about The Peace Train, we’ve received impassioned requests from throughout the USA.
 The film has inspired people to re-examine the issues currently dividing Americans and to do something constructive about improving human relations and social justice.

-In response to all the requests, we have been organizing projects in many communities across the USA.
+In response to all the requests, we have been organizing projects in many communities across the USA and in the border region between the USA and Mexico.
 We hope you’ll join us or attend a performance when The Peace Train arrives in your community on the next leg of this historic movement.

 Now Available: Limited Edition 2-DVD set featuring The Peace Train’s USA Concert Tour PLUS the award-winning film, When Voices Meet